Tesuque and North of Santa Fe

 You’ll enjoy the setting of this development as its set on rolling mountains and boasts pinon and juniper trees.
 The close proximity to the Santa Fe Ski Basin offers a chance to enjoy the outdoor activities of hiking, biking along scenic trails and unrivaled winter skiing.
 Once you visit any of the homes in this stunning community; you’ll see why so many are drawn to call Casas de San Juan “home.”

-If pampering is of importance to you, you’ll find the new additions to the area a welcome retreat.
-Encantado Resort and Spa, a part of the Auberge Resorts Group, is located on the site of the old Rancho Encantado.
-Located at the resort is the award winning Terra restaurant which offers sweeping vista views and truly exquisite organic cuisine.
+If you enjoy pampering, you will find the new additions to the area a welcome retreat.
+Four Seasons Resort Rancho Encantado Santa Fe, which is a five-star facility ranked by U.S. News as one of the "Best Hotels in the USA for 2017".
+Located at the resort and spa is the award-winning Terra restaurant which offers sweeping vista views and truly exquisite organic cuisine.